-If the Federal Reserve were to offer a CBDC directly to consumers, it would be in essence offering consumer accounts, which would constitute a massive expansion of its mission and threaten to erode the financial system.
-Even in an intermediated model, where financial institutions act as providers of CBDC accounts, there is a risk that CBDC would displace commercial bank money and the Federal Reserve has acknowledged that this substitution could "increase bank funding expenses and reduce credit availability or raise credit costs for households and businesses."1 Credit unions would also be affected.
-Even if the Federal Reserve were to design CBDC to be noninterest bearing or impose limits on individual balances, CBDC could still be seen as a safe haven in times of crisis and this would have serious consequences on the liquidity of financial institutions, especially credit unions, if consumers substitute commercial deposits for CBDC.
+Offering CBDC directly to consumers through government accounts would constitute a radical expansion of the Federal Reserve's mission and involvement in the economy, and NAFCU strongly discourages any model for issuing CBDC that relies upon such an arrangement.
+Even in an intermediated model, where financial institutions act as providers of CBDC accounts, there is a risk that CBDC would displace commercial bank money, and the Federal Reserve has acknowledged that this substitution could "increase bank funding expenses and reduce credit availability or raise credit costs for households and businesses."2 Credit unions would also be affected.
+Even if the Federal Reserve were to design CBDC to be non-interest bearing or impose limits on individual balances, CBDC could still be seen as a safe haven in times of crisis and this would have serious consequences on the liquidity of financial institutions, especially credit unions, if consumers substitute commercial deposits for CBDC.